 - Health Services

-Students take four modules from LSE and LSHTM including (but not restricted to) the following subject to availability:
+Students take two additional modules at LSHTM including (but not restricted to) the following subject to availability:

 - Economic Analysis for Health Policy